MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-spring-cloud-v0.md

 **`AppName`** - **App**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select the Azure Spring Cloud app to deploy.
+The name of the Azure Spring Cloud app to deploy.
+The app must exist prior to task execution.
 <!-- :::editable-content-end::: -->
 <br>